-Problems currently under study at Carnegie Mellon include the structure of lipid bilayers, which are the essential components of biomembranes, the folding of proteins and the three-dimensional structure of cells.
-In these studies, we use traditional physics tools, including x-ray and neutron scattering, optical microscopy and single-molecule spectroscopy, and Monte Carlo and molecular dynamics simulations.
+Problems currently under study at Carnegie Mellon include the structure of lipid bilayers, the physics of viruses, the folding of proteins and the three-dimensional structure of cells.
+In these studies, we use the entire spectrum of tools from experimental over theoretical to computational, including: x-ray and neutron scattering, optical microscopy and single-molecule spectroscopy, statistical thermodynamics, field theory, differential geometry, and Monte Carlo and molecular dynamics simulations.

 Member Research Thrusts

 Deserno uses both theoretical and computational techniques to study lipid membranes.
 On the theoretical side, a continuum elastic description is used, and on the computational side, coarse-grained simulations in which the physical system is not represented in atomic detail are utilized.
 This renouncement of chemical resolution allows one to study much larger systems on much longer time scales and to access a new arena for physical questions, many of which turn out to have biological significance.